rpa-dev/rpa-website/src/pages/index.md

     Please read the Latest News below about the 2021-2022 School Year.
 description: >-
-  Enriching children’s lives through play-based learning since 1997, RLWP is a part time, 2-4 year old play-based early learning experience.
-Welcoming classrooms and playgrounds, experienced teachers, enrichment classes on age-appropriate subjects, and off-site field trips combine to provide a special learning experience, to create and foster a love of learning in your child.
+  Enriching children’s lives through play-based learning since 1997, RLWP is a part time, 2-5 year old mixed-aged group and play-based early learning experience.
+Welcoming classrooms and playgrounds, teachers, enrichment classes on age-appropriate subjects, and off-site field trips (when available) combine to provide a special learning experience, to create and foster a love of learning in your child.
 intro:
   blurbs:
     - image: /img/IMG_1.jpg